-A temporary license is required when an applicant has not completed the required supervised experience and passed the required exam; a person who holds a temporary license during the supervised experience year must take and pass the examination required by the Board of Examiners for permanent licensure before the end of the temporary license period; it is not renewable.
+A temporary license is required when an applicant has not completed the required supervised experience and passed the required exam; a person who holds a temporary license during the supervised experience year must take and pass the examination required by the Board for permanent licensure before the end of the temporary license period; it is not renewable.

-Beginning January 1, 2009, each licensee must complete 30 hours of continuing professional education every three years.
+Each licensee must complete 30 hours of continuing professional education every three years.